makrai/notes/jurafsky-slp/ed2-ch15-unification.md

 ## 15.6 Types and Inheritance, and other extensions to constraint-based formlsm

 > I am surprised that ancient and modern writers have not attributed greater
-> importance to the laws of inheritance..
+> importance to the laws of inheritance,,,
                               Alexis de Tocqueville, Democracy in America, 1840

 * two problems that have led to extensions to the formalism